Treatment & Support Options Her Midlife Wellness Help Editorial Team Treatment & Support Options Her Midlife Wellness Help Editorial Team

 Common Questions About Hot Flashes

-No. While hot flashes are common, some women experience few or none during the menopause transition.
+Do all women experience hot flashes?
+No. Hot flashes are common but not universal.
+Some women experience few or none during the menopause transition.

 Related Topics